joshuawills/X-Compiler/website/mydocs/content/docs/language/types.md

 Implicit type casting will occur from integers to floats, and between integers and characters.
 Any other attempt to assign one type to another will currently fail.
 Statically-sized arrays are also supported, as well as enums.
 Some examples of these types is shown below.

+You also have pointer types, specified by appending an '*' to the end of a type.

 ```Rust
 enum DaysOfWeek -> {
     MON, TUE, WED, THU, FRI, SAT, SUN